Outboard Terminology & Definitions

 Full Gear Shift (F-N-R): A noutboard equipped with a gear-case that has Forward and Reverse gears with a neutral intermediary.

-Full Throttle: 1 The condition whereby the throttle valve of the carburetor or throttle body is fully open and/or at which maximum performance for a specific engine can safely be obtained governed by the maximum revolutions per minute.
+Full Throttle: 1 The condition whereby the throttle jet of the carburetor or throttle body is fully open (see video here) and/or at which maximum performance for a specific engine can safely be obtained governed by the maximum revolutions per minute.